Get the Most Out of Dreamforce

 Don’t Carry More Than You Need

 This isn’t the time or place to test your shoulder strength.
 This is Dreamforce, not your favorite gym.
-You’re here to be inspired by Tony Robbins, not compete with your personal trainer.
+You’re here to be inspired by Deepak Chopra and Ariana Huffington, not compete with your personal trainer.
 Pack as light as you can, and leave unnecessary items in your hotel.

 The Salesforce Trailblazer Community is an online portal where you can access help, give feedback, ask questions, and collaborate with Salesforce partners, product specialists, employees, and other customers.